yecril71pl/cpp-docs.pl-pl/docs/atl/reference/ipointerinactiveimpl-class.md

 #### <a name="parameters"></a>Parametry

 *T*<br/>
-Klasa, która pochodzi od `IPointerInactiveImpl`.
+Twoja klasa, pochodząca od `IPointerInactiveImpl`.

 ## <a name="members"></a>Elementy członkowskie